fuinha/opensea-blockchain/README.md

 ```

 Here, we use the `useMetamask` hook to handle metamask connection.
-When a user clicks the button, we'll call the useMetamask hook, which will prompt users to connect their metamask wallet.
+When a user clicks the button, we'll call the connectMetaMask, which will prompt users to connect their metamask wallet.